The Co-operative Pension Scheme (Pace)

 You can exercise any of these rights by contacting our privacy office at the details set out below.

 You also have the right to withdraw your consent to the use of your information, to the extent such use is based on your consent.
 You can notify us of your withdrawal of consent by contacting us at the details set out below.
+Your withdrawal of consent will not have any retrospective effect on the processing that has already been carried out.

 You can also lodge a complaint about our processing of your personal information with the Information Commissioner in the UK or, if you live elsewhere in the European Economic Area, with the supervisory authority in your home country.
 Details for the office of the Information Commissioner in the UK are available at www.ico.org.uk.